-The Centers for Medicare & Medicaid Services (CMS) endorses multiple new rules and policy refinements in 2022 Medicare Physician Fee Schedule (PFS) Proposed Rules focusing primarily on expanding access to services via telehealth, advancing quality payment programs, enhancing diabetes prevention programs, authorizing physician assistant billing, etc. Keeping Medicare payments budget neutral, the PFS applies a $33.58 conversion factor for 2022 down from $34.89 in 2021, a reduction of 3.75% in conversion factor used to calculate payments to physicians.
+The Centers for Medicare & Medicaid Services (CMS) endorses multiple new rules and policy refinements in the Physician Fee Schedule (PFS) 2022 Proposed Rules focusing primarily on expanding access to services via telehealth, advancing quality payment programs, enhancing diabetes prevention programs, authorizing physician assistant billing, etc. Keeping Medicare payments budget neutral, the Physician Fee Schedule applies a $33.58 conversion factor for 2022 down from $34.89 in 2021, a reduction of 3.75% in conversion factor used to calculate payments to physicians.
 A technology-driven solution such as RevCDI-led coding from Reventics not only helps recoup any payment cuts, but also maximizes reimbursements and quality incentives by empowering physicians to capture relevant data to establish integrity of services furnished for coding compliance and accurate charge capture.

-The 2022 PFS impacts practitioners across different practices and health programs including, but not limited to:
+The Physician Fee Schedule 2022 impacts practitioners across different practices and health programs including, but not limited to:

 New Rules and Policy Updates

-E&M Services: Refining of an E&M visit code set for split or shared E&M visits provided by a physician and non-physician practitioner (NPP) in the same group, allowing services to be billed by the provider who spends more than half of the total time.
+E&M Services: The Proposed Physician Fee Schedule 2022 refines an E&M visit code set for split or shared E&M visits provided by a physician and non-physician practitioner (NPP) in the same group, allowing services to be billed by the provider who spends more than half of the total time.

-Critical Care Services: Refinements to current policies for critical care services including using AMA’s CPT prefatory language as definition of critical care visits and furnishing critical care services as split or shared visits.
+Critical Care Services: The Proposed Physician Fee Schedule 2022 refines current policies for critical care services including using AMA’s CPT prefatory language as definition of critical care visits and furnishing critical care services as split or shared visits.

-Telehealth Services: Continuing with certain services added to Medicare telehealth list during PHE and allowing patients to access telehealth services from their homes through audio-only communication technology.
+Telehealth Services: The Proposed Physician Fee Schedule 2022 recommends continuing certain services added to Medicare telehealth list during PHE and allows patients to access telehealth services from their homes through audio-only communication technology.

-PA Billing: Proposal to authorize direct payments to PAs for professional services rendered under Part B, permitting PA to bill Medicare directly.
+PA Billing: The Proposed Physician Fee Schedule 2022 suggests authorizing direct payments to PAs for professional services rendered under Part B, permitting PA to bill Medicare directly.

-MDPP: Continuing with provider enrollment fee waiver for new organizations enrolling as MDPP Supplier, shortening prevention program services, removing ongoing maintenance session phases, and redistributing a portion of their payments to other core performance categories.
+MDPP: The Proposed Physician Fee Schedule 2022 also recommends continuing with provider enrolment fee waiver for new organizations enrolling as MDPP Supplier, shortening prevention program services, removing ongoing maintenance session phases, and redistributing a portion of their payments to other core performance categories.

-RHCs and FQHCs: Bolstering capabilities through providing mental health services via telecommunication technology, technical changes to regulatory text related to COVID-19 vaccines, and soliciting feedback through health equity data collection.
+RHCs and FQHCs: The Proposed Physician Fee Schedule 2022 aims to bolsters capabilities through providing mental health services via telecommunication technology, makes technical changes to regulatory text related to COVID-19 vaccines, and solicitates feedback through health equity data collection.

-QPP: Increasing MIPS performance threshold score for providers to exceed and receive bonuses.
+QPP: The Proposed Physician Fee Schedule 2022 recommends increasing MIPS performance threshold score for providers to exceed and receive bonuses.
 CMS declares first seven optional MIPS value pathways to begin in 2023 and the performance category weights.

 Comment Solicitation: CMS seeks public/stakeholder input on preliminary policy to pay $35 add-on for COVID-19 vaccination done at home, while also seeking inputs on COVID-19 monoclonal antibody products and other common non-COVID-19 vaccines.
 Also, solicits comments on multiple services and programs to include telehealth services, shared savings program, digital quality measurement, etc.

-The reduction in conversion factor by 3.75%, a decrease of $1.31 per RVU for CY2022 when compared with conversion factor for CY2021, can reduce reimbursements to certain practices including, but not limited to:
+The Proposed Physician Fee Schedule 2022 reduces conversion factor by 3.75%, a decrease of $1.31 per RVU for CY2022 when compared with conversion factor for CY2021; this can reduce reimbursements to certain practices including, but not limited to:

-New rules, policy refinements, and quality incentives in 2022 PFS necessitate comprehensive documentation of all services furnished to maximize compliant revenue.
-Reventics uses a clinically-focused and analytics-led approach to deliver provider engagement solutions improving physician reimbursement and compliance while elevating clinical quality measures performance.
+New rules, policy refinements, and quality incentives in The Proposed Physician Fee Schedule (PFS) 2022 necessitate comprehensive documentation of all services furnished to maximize compliant revenue.
+Reventics uses a clinically focused and analytics-led approach to deliver provider engagement solutions improving physician reimbursement and compliance while elevating clinical quality measures performance.